2021-2022 Training Schedule

 Who Should Attend PSA Grower Training

-Fruit and vegetable growers covered by the Produce Safety Rule and anyone else interested in learning about produce safety.
-These training’s may be intended for larger producers but the information is applicable to backyard growers, home producers and farmers markets.
+Fruit and vegetable growers covered by the Produce Safety Rule and anyone interested in learning about produce safety.
+While only certain producers are officially covered by the PSR, the information taught in PSA Grower Training is applicable to backyard growers, home producers and farmers markets.

 The Food Safety Modernization Act (FSMA) Produce Safety Rule, Good Agricultural Practices (GAP’s), and co-management of natural resources and food safety.
 The PSA Grower Training Course is one way to satisfy the FSMA Produce Safety Rule requirement outlined in § 112.22(c) that requires ‘At least one supervisor or responsible party for your farm must have successfully completed food safety training at least equivalent to that received under standardized curriculum recognized as adequate by the Food and Drug Administration.’

 What to Expect at the PSA Grower Training Course

 The trainers will spend approximately seven hours of instruction time covering content contained in these seven modules:

 - Worker Health, Hygiene, and Training

 - Agricultural Water (Part I: Production Water; Part II: Postharvest Water)